-The discussion herein regarding our future operations pertain to the results and operations of Twistbox, which became our whollyowned and sole operating subsidiary as of February 12, 2008.
+The discussion herein regarding our future operations pertain to the results and operations of Twistbox and AMV.
 Twistbox has historically generated and expects to continue to generate the vast majority of its revenues from mobile phone carriers that market and distribute its content.
-These carriers generally charge a one-time purchase fee or a monthly subscription fee on their subscribers' phone bills when the subscribers download Twistbox's content and games to their mobile phones.
+These carriers generally charge a one-time purchase fee or a monthly subscription fee on their subscribers' phone bills when the subscribers download Twistbox's games to their mobile phones.
 The carriers perform the billing and collection functions and generally remit to Twistbox a contractual percentage of their collected fee for each game.
 Twistbox recognizes as revenues the percentage of the fees due to it from the carrier.
-End users may also initiate the purchase of Twistbox's content and games through various Internet portal sites or through other delivery mechanisms, with carriers or third parties being responsible for billing, collecting and remitting to Twistbox a portion of their fees.
-To date, Twistbox's international revenues have been much more significant than its domestic revenues, although the domestic market is growing quickly.
+End users may also initiate the purchase of Twistbox's games through various Internet portal sites or through other delivery mechanisms, with carriers or third parties being responsible for billing, collecting and remitting to Twistbox a portion of their fees.
+To date, Twistbox's international revenues have been much more significant than its domestic revenues.